 Yet underneath the apparent domestic bliss of both lives are lies, secrets, imperfections, sadness and suffering far greater than either could have imagined.
 As the two men watch each other from afar, it soon becomes apparent that other people’s lives are never what they seem.

 My second marriage was breaking down and I was desperate for some kind of escape.
-It took me to the idea that people look at celebrity and wish dream yearn to be them with no idea what their actual lives are like (and they are usually unhappy) yet we’d swap in a heartbeat.
-Its that belief that the grass is always greener which was why it was important to set the story in snow, so there would be a contrast.
+It took me to the idea that people look at celebrities and wish, dream, yearn to be them with no idea what their actual lives are like yet we’d swap in a heartbeat.
+It’s that belief that the grass is always greener which was why it was important to set the story in snow, so there would be a contrast.
 There is no grass in the story.
 That makes everything neutral and balanced.
 Plus, the snow was helpful in stranding the two main characters.
 I left myself the luxury of letting the ending go one of three ways.
 I think the one I finally picked was the right one.— M. Jonathan Lee

 We believe that the big players in the publishing world are overlooking so many talented authors out there because the manuscripts they submit do not fit into their rigid profiles.
 We exist to change that and make sure that some of the outstanding new talent is read by a wider audience.